 Details: £1.60 a can, delivery across London.

-Others to look out for: Nirvana Brewery — a Leyton-based alcohol free brewery, with a range of six beers, two of them 0% and Shrb Bier, a Walthamstow-based company making unfiltered, unfermented beer — with a range of three, all 0%.
+Others to look out for: Nirvana Brewery — a Leyton-based alcohol free brewery, with a range of seven beers, two of them 0% and Shrb Bier, a Walthamstow-based company making unfiltered, unfermented beer — with a range of four, all 0%.

 Islands Chocolate — the hot chocolate buttons

+If you're off alcohol, why not go for a different drink completely — hot chocolate?
 A south London chocolatier making seed-to-bar chocolate — where the beans are made into the end product at their place of origin — Islands was behind our best, richest, most everything-will-be-okay hot chocolate of the winter.
-You'll spot them sliding into mainstream takeaway spots in coming months (including Gail's Bakery, where they're now the in-house hot chocolate option), but for ease of access and cost-per-park-thermos, buy your own direct from Islands.
+You may have spotted them in mainstream takeaway spots including Gail's Bakery, but for ease of access and cost-per-park-thermos, buy your own direct from Islands.

 The 70% hot chocolate buttons are vegan-friendly, and they also do a drinking chocolate and a cocoa, all of it from family-run farms in St Vincent.